-The Dukkha Vedana that appeared during that time was very peculiar in many respects.
-The investigation had to depend on Panna to cope with the Dukkha Vedana without giving up until one fully understood every kind of Dukkha Vedana, both that of the body which was just a heap of Dukkha, and that of the Heart.
-It would also then immeasurably help to build up one's Sati-Panna and courage in exertion.
-One would be firm and confident in knowing that the Dukkha Vedana that would occur in the future, during the time of death, would be the same kind of Dukkha Vedana that one was investigating and experiencing during that time.
-There then could not be any other disguises of Vedana that could deceive one and cause one to be off guard during the time of death.
+The dukkha-vedanā that appeared during that time was very peculiar in many respects.
+The investigation had to depend on wisdom (paññā) to cope with the pain without giving up until one fully understood every kind of painful feeling, both that of the body (which was just a heap of dukkha) and that of the Heart.
+It would also then immeasurably help to build up one's mindfulness and wisdom (sati-paññā) and courage in exertion.
+One would be firm and confident in knowing that the dukkha-vedanā that would occur in the future, during the time of death, would be the same kind of dukkha-vedanā that one was investigating and experiencing during that time.
+There then could not be any other disguises of vedanā that could deceive one or cause one to be off guard during the time of death.
 One would then have learnt a lesson from this experience.
-Once Panna had thoroughly investigated the manifested Dukkha Vedana would spontaneously disappear.
-The Citta would correspondingly enter into the complete state of calm.
+Once paññā had thoroughly investigated, the manifested painful feelings would spontaneously disappear.
+The citta would correspondingly enter into the complete state of calm.

-At this stage, it can be said that the Citta is empty.
-But it is the emptiness of Samadhi and will disappear when the Citta withdraws.
-One then has to constantly and consistently continue on with the investigation until one becomes very proficient in the field of Samadhi.
-Once Samadhi has matured, Panna will then accelerate its investigation and be able to investigate effectively every part of the body until seeing it all clearly.
-It will then be possible to completely uproot the Upadana of the body and consequently, the Citta will become empty.
+At this stage, it can be said that the citta is empty.
+But it is the emptiness of samādhi (concentration) and will disappear when the citta withdraws.
+One then has to constantly and consistently continue on with the investigation until one becomes very proficient in the field of samādhi.
+Once samādhi has matured, paññā will then accelerate its investigation and be able to investigate effectively every part of the body until seeing it all clearly.
+It will then be possible to completely uproot the attachment (upādāna) to the body and, consequently, the mind (citta) will become empty.

-This emptiness is not yet total for there are the internal Nimitta which still exhibit themselves within the Heart.
-At this stage the Heart will be void of the body and the external objects but will still not be void of the internal Nimitta.
-They will gradually fade away and finally disappear due to the proficiency of Panna developed through persistent effort in investigating.
+This emptiness is not yet total, for there are the internal signs (nimitta) which still exhibit themselves within the Heart.
+At this stage, the Heart (citta) will be void of the body and the external objects but will still not be void of the internal nimitta.
+They will gradually fade away and finally disappear due to the proficiency of discernment (paññā) developed through persistent effort in investigating.

-This can also be described as the emptiness of the Citta, the state of emptiness inherent to the Citta of this particular stage of development.
-It is not the emptiness of Samadhi or the emptiness of when sitting in Samadhi Bhavana.
-The emptiness that is there during the time of sitting in Samadhi Bhavana is the emptiness of Samadhi.
-But the emptiness inherent to the Citta is the result of the Citta's relinquishment of the body due to its penetrative knowledge plus the disappearance of the internal Nimitta vanquished by the power of penetrative Panna.
-At this stage, the Citta is truly empty.
-It is the emptiness inherent within this level of the Citta.
-Although the body is there, there is merely an awareness of it; but the image of the body does not appear as the internal Nimitta within the Citta.
-This type of emptiness is the innate quality of this particular level of the Citta and remains always inherent with it.
-If this kind of emptiness is Nibbana, it is only the Nibbana of that particular individual or of this particular level of the Citta; but it is not the emptiness of the Nibbana of the Lord Buddha.
+This can also be described as the emptiness of the citta, the state of emptiness inherent to the citta of this particular stage of development.
+It is not the emptiness of samādhi nor the emptiness of sitting in samādhi-bhāvanā.
+The emptiness that is there during the time of sitting in samādhi-bhāvanā is the emptiness of samādhi.
+But the emptiness inherent to the citta is the result of the citta's relinquishment of the body due to its penetrative knowledge plus the disappearance of the internal nimitta vanguished by the power of penetrative paññā.
+At this stage, the citta is truly empty.
+It is the emptiness inherent within this level of the mind (citta).
+Although the body is there. there is merely an awareness of it; but the image of the body does not appear as internal nimitta within the mind.
+This type of emptiness is the innate quality of this particular level of the citta and remains always inherent with it.
+If this kind of emptiness is Nibbāna, it is only the Nibbāna of that particular individual or of this particular level of the citta; but it is not the emptiness of the Nibbāna of the Lord Buddha.

-Or if one wishes to take the emptiness of Samadhi which appears during the convergence of the Citta in Samadhi as the emptiness of Nibbana, it will only be the Nibbana of Samadhi of that particular Yogavacara.
+Or if one wishes to take the emptiness of samādhi which appears during the convergence of the heart (citta) in samādhi as the emptiness of Nibbāna, it will only be the Nibbāna of samādhi of that particular yogi.

-These two types of emptiness are not the emptiness of the Nibbana of the Lord Buddha.
+These two types of emptiness are not the emptiness of the Nibbāna of the Lord Buddha.
 And for what reasons?